 In years past when there wasn't such a shortage of priests, parish's had associate pastors to serve in a supporting role to a church's senior pastor.
 Sometimes the role is somewhat of an internship, preparing the man to later serve as a senior pastor.
 Other times an associate pastor performs administrative responsibilities to free up the senior pastor to focus more on teaching, preaching, and discipleship.
 Here is a list of associate pastors who have served St. Joseph Church.

 During Fr.
-Shawn Conoboy's pastorate
+Shawn Conoboy's

 (May 28, 2022 to date),

-the following associate serves St. Joe's:
+the following associate serve St. Joe's:

-Rev. Joseph Ruggieri, Parochial Vicar ~ July 1, 2022 to date
+Rev. Joseph Ruggieri, Parochial Vicar ~

-Bishop Bonnar appointed Rev. Joseph Ruggieri as parochial vicar at St. Joseph Mantua, St Ambrose, Garrettsville, Our Lady of Perpetual Aurora, and St Joan of Arc Streetsboro effective July 1, 2022.
+Bishop Bonnar appointed Rev. Joseph Ruggieri as parochial vicar at St. Joseph Mantua, St Ambrose Garrettsville, Our Lady of Perpetual Aurora, and St Joan of Arc Streetsboro effective July 1, 2022.
 Many remember him from his seminary days when he spent a year at Our Lady of Perpetual Help Church during his priestly formation.

 Fr.
 Joe, born March 18, 1967 and a native of Austintown, was ordained in 1995 after receiving a Master of Divinity at Mount St. Mary Seminary.
 He served as parochial vicar at St. Patrick in Kent from 1995 to 2000, then as parochial vicar at St. Joan of Arc in Canton from 2000 to 2003.
 He has also served at Lady of Mount Carmel and Mother of Sorrows in parishes in Ashtabula, and Christ the Good Shepherd in Campbell as well as at Regina Coeli in Alliance, St. Joseph in Washington Township, and most recently at St. Rose in Girard.
 In addition, he has served on the Priests’ Personnel Board, the Diocesan Cemetery Board, the Presbyteral Council and has been a chaplain for the Kent State Police Department.